Epistemic Errors of Imperfect Multitask Learners When Distributions Shift: GENERAL RESULT

+where the cross-entropy loss function $\loss$ and entropy of the target task $\mathcal{E}$ are defined in \Cref{sec:distance}. \end{corollary}

+The entropy of the target task distribution $\mathcal{E}$ that appears in \Cref{cor:cross-ent} captures the dispersion of the target task distribution, i.e., of aleatoric uncertainty.
+The margin of generalization error that appears in \Cref{cor:cross-ent} decomposes generalization error into epistemic error (represented by the terms that also appear in the statement of \Cref{thm:imperfect-distshift}) and error due to aleatoric factors (represented by $\mathcal{E}$).

-Some work conceptualizes distribution shift in a way that depends on the learner's chosen model class \citep{baxter_model_2000,redko_survey_2019}.
+\paragraph{Distribution shift from the learner's perspective} \Cref{def:distshift} provides a definition of distribution shift that is agnostic to the learner's chosen model class.
+However, some work conceptualizes distribution shift in a way that depends on the learner's chosen model class \citep{baxter_model_2000,redko_survey_2019}.
 This conceptualization is related to the concept of an inductive bias \citep{baxter_model_2000}: Specifying a model on the basis of an appropriate inductive bias (such as reduced hypothesis class complexity) can enhance robustness to distribution shift.

 \Cref{def:distshift-model} provides an alternative definition of the extent of distribution shift that captures what the learner perceives.
 Recall from \Cref{def:bias} that $\bestfitdist{S}$ is the best approximation to the source data within the learner's model class. \Cref{def:distshift-model} captures how much better $\bestfitdist{S}$ approximates the source data than the target data.
-It can be thought of as the degree to which the learner's inductive biases induce robustness to the distribution shifts they encounter. \begin{definition}[Extent of distribution shift: learner's view ($\distshiftLearner$)] The extent of distribution shift the learner perceives is

-\end{definition} Notice that unlike $\distshift$, $\distshiftLearner$ can be negative, implying that the learner's inductive biases can lead to a model that performs \textit{better} under distribution shift (see related discussion in \citet{tripuraneni_overparameterization_2021} on the strength of a distribution shift).
+It can be thought of as the {\em degree to which the learner's inductive biases induce robustness to the distribution shifts it encounters}.\footnote{Notice that unlike $\distshift$, $\distshiftLearner$ can be negative, implying that the learner's inductive biases can lead to a model that performs \textit{better} under distribution shift (see related discussion in \citet{tripuraneni_overparameterization_2021} on the strength of a distribution shift).} \begin{definition}[Extent of distribution shift: learner's view ($\distshiftLearner$)] The extent of distribution shift the learner perceives is